The Next Generation of Enterprise Systems

 If you zoom out on the history of enterprise software, there’s a clear pattern.

-The early days were all about ERP systems—massive platforms built to unify internal processes.
+The early days were about unifying internal processes—massive platforms—ERP systems.
 Finance, HR, supply chain, manufacturing—they all lived in one place.
 The goal was simple: cut costs, create efficiency, and keep the business running in sync.
 It was a back-office revolution, but it was all about the company, not the customer.

 Then with the cloud came CRM.
 The spotlight shifted from internal operations to the sales floor.
 We digitized lead lists, tracked pipelines, automated emails, and built dashboards.
 The goal was to drive transactions—win more deals, grow revenue.
 This era put the customer on the map, but mostly as a number in the pipeline.